XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ## With Multi-Signing

 One of the main use cases for Tickets is to be able to collect signatures for several [multi-signed transactions](multi-signing.html) in parallel.
-By using a Ticket, you can send a multi-signed transaction as soon as it is fully signed and ready to go, without worrying about which one will be ready first.
+By using a Ticket, you can send a multi-signed transaction as soon as it is fully signed and ready to go, without worrying about which one will be ready first. <!-- STYLE_OVERRIDE: will -->

 In this scenario, [step 8, "Prepare Ticketed Transaction"](#8-prepare-ticketed-transaction) is slightly different.
 Instead of preparing and signing all at once, you would follow the steps for [sending any multi-signed transaction](send-a-multi-signed-transaction.html): first prepare the transaction, then circulate it among trusted signers to collect their signatures, and finally combine the signatures into the final multi-signed transaction.